Qatar men's national handball team

 The Qatar national handball team is controlled by the Qatar Handball Association and take part in international handball competitions.

-Qatar has the distinction of being the only non-European side to reach the final of the Men’s World Handball Championship, when they finished as runners-up at the 2015 edition, losing to France in a close contest (22–25) on home soil.
+Qatar is one of the strongest teams in Asia having the second most Asian Championships after South Korea.
+They also have the distinction of being the only non-European side to reach the final of the Men's World Handball Championship, when they finished as runners-up at the 2015 edition, losing to France in a close contest (22–25) on home soil.
+The tournament was however seen as controversial, as a large number of players in the Qatar team had been naturalised in the years leading up to the championship.